 - ESPN Deportes - Espanol Addon ($4.99 per month)

 - Fox Sports - RSNs - Base Plan

 - Universo - Espanol Addon ($4.99 per month)

 Hulu's Live TV subscribers can use up to 50 hours of cloud DVR space.
 If that's not enough, there's an option to upgrade to 200 hours of cloud space for $14.99 per month.
 Similarly, live TV subscribers can watch content on two devices at once.
 The "Unlimited Screens" option, which costs $14.99 per month, allows users to watch content on an unlimited number of devices connected to the home network.
 Unfortunately, when you're away from home, the number of devices you can stream simultaneously lowers to three.
 Check out Hulu's review on TechNadu.

 4. YouTube TV

-Following next, we have YouTube TV, a platform that comes from the tech giants who thinks it knows everything about everyone, picking out a bunch of channels for the single bundle the service offers.
+Following next, we have YouTube TV, a platform that comes from the tech giants who think it knows everything about everyone, picking out a bunch of channels for the single bundle the service offers.
 Well, to be fair, they probably know way too much about everyone.
-So, the $40 per month service offers little customization, and only in the form of adding premium channels.
+So, the service offers little customization, and only in the form of adding premium channels.

 The list of channels is pretty impressive on YouTube TV and includes loads of networks you'll find useful in watching soccer.